-Representing 60% of the body’s dry weight, collagen is part of all connective tissue, from the membranes of the eyes, to the fibrous material of the bones.
-Collagen has a variety of functions, such as, for example, helping cell activity and providing an organization matrix for the skin.
-There are 29 types of collagen.
+Representing 60% of the human body’s dry weight, collagen is part of all connective tissue, from the membranes of the eyes, to the fibrous material of the bones.
+Collagen has a variety of functions within cell activity and organizational matrices for the skin.
+There are at least 29 types of collagen.
 The most common type is Type I Collagen, which is part of the skin, tendons and bones.

-WHAT MAKES COLLAGEN TYPE I ESSENTIAL IN THE WOUND HEALING PROCESS?
+WHAT MAKES COLLAGEN BENEFICIAL IN THE WOUND HEALING PROCESS?

-Type I collagen is necessary for the management of wounds, because it acts as a material that keeps wounds moist, absorbing exudate from them.
-It has been demonstrated that intact Type I Collagen binds to several proteases and inflammatory cytokines that are in excess in exudates from chronic wounds, including neutrophil elastase, MMP-2, Interleukin IL -6, IL-8 and IL-1β.
+When correctly designed collagen topical wound care products are ideal to support the management of wounds.
+Our topical collagen products were formulated to keep wounds moist, while absorbing excessive exudate that may impair wound healing.
+Myriads of peer review articles have demonstrated that structurally intact Type I Collagen binds to several excessive proteases and inflammatory cytokines within exudates of chronic wounds, including neutrophil elastase, MMP-2, Interleukin IL -6, IL-8 and IL-1β.

 WHAT SOURCES OF COLLAGEN ARE MOST SUITABLE FOR THE TREATMENT OF WOUNDS?